 Developmental Disability – What is it?

-But what exactly is a developmental disability?
+But what exactly it is?
 It is a broad term encompassing many different diagnoses.
 According to the Centers for Disease Control (CDC), developmental disabilities are a group of conditions due to an impairment in physical, learning, language, or behavior areas.
 These conditions begin during the developmental period, may impact day-to-day functioning, and usually last throughout a person’s lifetime.
 Some examples of more common developmental disabilities include; ADHD, Autism Spectrum Disorders, Cerebral Palsy, intellectual disabilities and vision impairment.

 There are four main types of developmental disorders: nervous system disabilities, sensory related disabilities, metabolic disabilities and degenerative disorders.
 Many different subsets of disabilities nest under these four main groups.